 In a 2 shot double exposure, we get two pours to fill the glass.
 If you underexpose an area of the first image (empty glass), more of the second image will be used to fill the glass.
 Conversely, overexposing an area of the first image will ensure that there is almost no effect of the second image on the overall composition.

 “If you fill your glass on the first pour, there’s no room for more!”

-You need a camera (digital or film) that allows you to take double exposures (in camera).
+You need a camera (digital or film) that allows you to take multiple exposures (in camera).
 As far as digital cameras go, I am aware that the following have an inbuilt function:

 – Canon EOS 5D Mark III, 1D X and 70D;